If your New Year’s resolution has to do with getting organized, The Budget Diet has a plan for you!

 Mail Mess: When mail or school papers arrive use this rule and avoid piles: do it, dump it or delegate it.
 Example: bills go in the bill paying file, write down dates from school flyers on your calendar, put the junk mail in the recycler.

 E-Junk: Speaking of junk mail, in this internet era we are always giving out our e-mail address which seems to generate more and more junk in our inbox.
-Solution: get a free hotmail, g-mail or y-mail account and use this one exclusively for giving out to stores, etc. You’ll only need to check this e-mail for purchase confirmations or an e-coupon they may send.
+Solution #1: Get another email account and use this one exclusively when ordering online.
+You’ll only need to check this e-mail for purchase confirmations or an e-coupon they may send.
+Solution #2: If you use AOL, Yahoo or Gmail there’s a quick and easy way to put a stop to junk email.
+Sign up for Unsubscriber (it’s free and takes less than 1 minute), then simply move unwanted messages to your unsubscribe folder and Unsubscriber takes care of the rest.
+Wasn’t that satisfying?

 De-clutter and stop telemarketers!